MosesSupposes/Sprint-Challenge-Redux-Smurfs/README.md

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+  Redux thunk is an npm-package, used as a middleware in Redux, that allows us to dispatch asynchronous actions to our store.
+A thunk is a fancy name for a deffered action, usually in the form of a function returned from another function.
+This allows us to _defer_ dispatching a normal action by making an API call in the first layer of a higher order function, and then supplying the returned data to a new function we'll return from it (A.K.A. a thunk), that will then be passed along -- via. the redux-thunk middleware -- to our store, carrying our desired action.

 ## Project Set Up

 Follow these steps to set up your project: